sleepsonrockss/sleepsonrockss/README.md

-# Hey, I'm Animesh 👋
+# Hey, I'm Animesh

 4th year Computer Science & Statistics student at the **University of Alberta**, with a passion for Reinforcement Learning, Machine learning, Computer vision, and building things that actually solve real problems.
-I love the intersection of math and code - whether that's training neural networks, deriving statistical models, or rendering 3D scenes from scratch in C.
+I love the intersection of math and code whether that's training neural networks, deriving statistical models, or rendering 3D scenes from scratch in C.
+And did I mention that I also love participating at hackathons!
 When I'm not at my desk, I'm probably at a hackathon, on the soccer pitch, or reading Dan Brown.
-Big fan of Interstellar. ⚽ FC Bayern München till I die.
+Big fan of Interstellar.
+FC Bayern München till I die.

 ---

-## 🧠 What I Work With
+## What I Work With

 **Machine Learning & AI**
 `Python` `PyTorch` `TensorFlow` `scikit-learn` `OpenCV` `NumPy` `Pandas` `MLOps`